trevorwang/retrofit.dart/README.md

 ### HTTP Header

-* Add a HTTP header from the parameter of the method
+* Add an HTTP header from the parameter of the method

   ```dart
   	@GET("/tasks")